ducky427/ducky427.github.io/_posts/2018-05-15-padding-oracle.md

 In case of a data encryption/decryption error, we should be returning a generic error and not a specific error.

-Additionally we should not be decrypting any data we can't verify first, in the sense did the sender mean to send this exact message or not.
-So we should be sending a [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) along with the cipher text and we should only be trying to decrypt after validating the MAC.
+Additionally, we should not be decrypting any data we can't verify first, in the sense did the sender mean to send this exact message or not.
+So we should be sending a [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) along with the ciphertext and we should only be trying to decrypt after validating the MAC.

 Till next time!